koordinator-sh/koordinator/docs/proposals/20231123-enhance-mid-tier-resource.md

 **cpuShares**

-Configured according requests.mid-cpu
+Configured according requests.mid-cpu.
-- for Mid+LS, same as Prod+LS
-- for Mid+BE, same as Batch+BE

 **cgroup hierarchy**

-- Mid+LS, injects limits.cpu/limits.memory through webhoook, so that it can be located in Burstable.
+- Mid+LS, injects limits.cpu/limits.memory through webhook, so that it can be located in Burstable.
 - Mid+BE, is located in Besteffort by default.

 *Notification*